JordanLDiaz/fs-journal/notes/11-csharp.md

 9. changed restaurant to shutdown, refreshed restaurant page and it stayed on loading.
 Want to still be able to see the restaurant page
   - restaurant service client --> getrestaurantbyid -->
       - updated logging res.data to just res so we can see all data
-      - updated error messaging for when restaurant is closed (incloude const isClosed = ref(false), also see v-if in template for if it's closed what to show.
+      - updated error messaging for when restaurant is closed (include const isClosed = ref(false), also see v-if in template for if it's closed what to show.
       - caused us to move getReports out of getRestaurants so error messaging could be dif
       - changed ownership of restaurant so we could play with data as restaurant is shut down, but should still see shutdown restaurants.
       - updated router page w/ auth settled for restaurantpage (authsettled says auth has to be done loading, but not necessarily logged in like authguard)